 Joint controllers must establish clear arrangements defining their respective responsibilities, particularly regarding individual rights and information obligations.
 This isn't just good practice - it's a legal requirement under Article 26 of the GDPR.

-Processors don't always handle everything in-house.
-They might subcontract some or all of the processing to other processors, creating a chain of data handling relationships.
-While the GDPR doesn't use the term "sub-processor," it's common industry shorthand for this arrangement.
+Processors don’t always handle everything in-house.
+They might use a sub contract alongside subcontracting some or all of the processing to other processors, creating a chain of data handling relationships.
+While the GDPR doesn’t use the term “sub-processor,” it’s common industry shorthand for this arrangement.

 Sub-processing creates additional complexity in the controller-processor relationship.
-The original processor remains responsible to the controller, but they're now relying on another party to fulfill their obligations.
+The original processor remains responsible to the controller, but they’re now relying on another party to fulfill their obligations and must pass equivalent data protection obligations down the chain so the downstream processor protects the data in the same way required under the main controller-processor arrangement.

 Authorization requirements